annabd351/SquareCropViewController/README.md

 --------------------
 Though autolayout does most of the work, there are a few things which can only be configured once the dimensions of the image are known.
 The view controller handles these things by modifying constraints at runtime.
 (Note that it *never* modifies the bounds/frame of views explicitly -- changing view dimensions manually conflicts with autolayout).

-When the image is oriented orthogonally to the screen (i.e. the image is in portrait, screen in landscape or vice-versa), the view controller moves the scroll view so the it sits between the blockers in along the large screen axis.
+When the image is oriented orthogonally to the screen (i.e. the image is in portrait, screen in landscape or vice-versa), the view controller moves the scroll view so it sits between the blockers along the large screen axis.
 This creates a channel in which the image can slide back and forth.
 The Crop Opening is the area visible on the screen.

 ![](Docs/doc_image_2.png/)